shaleen-wonder-ent/user-guides/E360_App_Modernize.md

 **Option 1 (Azure-Native):**

 - **Pro:** Power BI is natively integrated within Fabric, allowing seamless embedding of reports into custom application layers, with APIs available for further integration and automation.
 Since E360 already uses Power BI for drill-down views, migrating these into Fabric-hosted Power BI would be relatively low-friction.
 Contoso's proposed architecture already anticipates Power BI Premium/Embedded for persona-based dashboards, suggesting alignment with this path.
-- **Con:** Replacing the current direct AWS S3 data access with calls to Fabric or ADLS Gen2 APIs requires backend refactoring.
+- **Con:** Replacing the current direct other platform S3 data access with calls to Fabric or ADLS Gen2 APIs requires backend refactoring.
 Integration of Contoso's Okta authentication with Microsoft Entra ID adds complexity in a mixed identity environment.

 **Option 2 (Cloud-Agnostic):**